 A Brief History of Mersea Island

-Mersea during Celtic times had a fairly steady and settled population, living mainly by farming and fishing.
+Mersea during Celtic times (about 600BC to 43AD) had a fairly steady and settled population, living mainly by farming and fishing.
 There can still be seen on Mersea several of the famous Red Hills, which mainly exist on the Essex coast.
 These heaps of burnt soil, some covering wide areas, are the remains of Celtic salt workings.
 Also pottery was probably made in conjunction with salt panning, examples may be seen in the Colchester Museum.
 Many oyster shells have also been found by these sites indicating the long popularity of the Mersea Native Oyster.
-The Island was mainly wooded at this time and possibly King's Hard was then in existence and used for trading by water to the main land.
+The Island was mainly wooded at this time and probably one of the 'hards' on the island was used for trading by water to the main land.

 For more information on the Barrow, see Mersea Barrow